watbulb/FireHawk/Benchmarks.md

 [[images/Raspberry_Pi_2.png]]

-The Raspberry Pi 2 is 2x-4x faster
+The Raspberry Pi 2 is 2x-4x faster than the the Pi Model 1 Rev. B